Hackerjedi666/CybersecNotes/oscp/README.md

 - `Get-ChildItem -Path C:\ -Include *.kdbx -File -Recurse -ErrorAction SilentlyContinue` : Finding particular type of file through their extensions in a specific directory.

+## Unquoted Service paths
+Normally all the windows services have quotations at the start and the end because there are some paths that have spaces between them.

+So if we find a service that does not have quotation between them and also is run by administrator we can leverage that to run our own malicious binary.

+Because windows normally finds our binary by searching word by word in the path for that binary.

 ## Service Binary Hijacking

 Each windows service has an assosiated binary file.
 When the service is started or in the running state this binary file is executed.